getsentry/rfcs/text/0136-mobile-tracing-without-performance-v-2.md

 # Motivation

-On mobile, traces can have hundreds of unrelated events caused by the possibly never-changing required for tracing without performance.
+On mobile, traces can have hundreds of unrelated events caused by the possibly never-changing `traceId` required for tracing without performance.
 This occurs mostly when users don’t have performance enabled.

 # Background